Sichuan opera: Ming and Qing dynasties

-Jin Guanger's class of "Sichuan Opera" in the Ming dynasty once went to Jiangsu and caused a stir in Nanjing, which formed a competitive situation with the Southern Opera.
+Jin Guanger's class of "Sichuan Opera" in the Ming dynasty once went to Jiangsu and caused a stir in Nanjing, which formed a competitive situation with the Southern opera.

 At the end of the Ming dynasty and the beginning of the Qing dynasty, the population of Sichuan dropped sharply.
-Immigrants from various parts of China moved into Sichuan, which is known as Huguang-filling Sichuan.
+Immigrants from various parts of China moved into Sichuan, which is known as Huguang filling Sichuan.
 Immigrants brought many different styles of opera from their hometowns.
 This resulted in styles of opera from both northern and southern dialects spreading throughout Sichuan successively.
-In its long-term development and evolution, based on the Sichuan Lantern Opera, Sichuan Opera integrated with other dialects, such as Gaoqiang Opera, Kunqu Opera, Huqin, and Tanqiang Opera.
+In its long-term development and evolution, based on the Sichuan Lantern opera, Sichuan opera integrated with other dialects, such as Gaoqiang opera, Kunqu opera, huqin, and Tanqiang opera.
 Sichuan opera also merged with the Sichuan dialect, folk customs, folk music, and dance.
-This gradually established a formal style of Sichuan opera a voice art with Sichuan characteristics.
+This gradually established a formal style of Sichuan opera, a voice art with Sichuan characteristics.

 Republic of China

-Following the Xuantong era, the 1911 revolution led to the proclamation of the Republic of China (1912–1949) and the dissolution of the monarchy.
-Inspired by these revolutionary trends of thought, the lead singer Gaoqiang opera troupe banquet music, as well as Changle, Binle, Cui Hua, Taihong, and Shuyi— who mainly sang Kunqu opera, playing opera and Hu qin— voluntarily formed the "Sanqing Hui" after consultation, so that the five kinds of voice could be integrated into one.
+Following the Xuantong era, the 1911 Revolution led to the proclamation of the Republic of China (1912–1949) and the dissolution of the monarchy.
+Inspired by these revolutionary trends of thought, the lead singer Gaoqiang opera troupe banquet music, as well as Changle, Binle, Cui Hua, Taihong, and Shuyi—who mainly sang Kunqu opera, playing opera and huqin—voluntarily formed the "Sanqing Hui" after consultation, so that the five kinds of voice could be integrated into one.
 "Sanqing Hui" had notable actors such as Kang Zilin, Xiao Kaicheng, Tang Guangti, Tang Deyi, Zhou Mingchao, Liu Zhimei, and Lei Zhejiang.
 It also advocated for the reform of opera.
-While inheriting and preserving the traditional Sichuan opera, it created fashion shows that were more relevant to the contemporary era, such as The Story of Qiu Jin, The Recovery of Wuchang, and the Queen of the West.
-The establishment of "Sanqing Hui" promoted the development of Sichuan opera from square art to theater art, and the artistic level and cultural taste of Sichuan opera rapidly evolved, becoming the most influential local opera in southwest China.
+While inheriting and preserving the traditional Sichuan opera, it created fashion shows that were more relevant to the contemporary era, such as The Story of Qiu Jin (Qiu Jin), The Recovery of Wuchang, and The Queen of the West.
+The establishment of "Sanqing Hui" promoted the development of Sichuan opera from square art to theater art, and the artistic level and cultural taste of Sichuan opera rapidly evolved, becoming the most influential local opera in Southwest China.